-The only degree in the UK that combines advertising, public relations and branding, this course is aimed towards those people who want a high performing, fast-paced career in marketing and sharing information.
+The only degree in the UK that combines advertising, public relations and branding, this course is aimed towards those people who want a high performing, fast-paced career in the world of marketing and communications.

 During your course, you'll develop your understanding of the roles that PR, advertising and branding play in every aspect of society.
-But it’s not just about the theory - you'll also build a portfolio of work by planning and implementing campaigns, producing adverts and other kinds of promotional content for all sorts of media.
+You'll also build a portfolio of work by planning and implementing campaigns, producing adverts and other kinds of promotional content for both traditional and online channels.

 You’ll also learn how to work in virtual teams using a variety of project management tools, and you’ll have free licensed access to the latest industry standard software such as the Adobe Creative Suite to ensure you’ve got the digital skills employers are looking for.

-We take advantage of our location at the heart of the industry.
-London is the global centre for advertising and PR, and we use this to host virtual networking opportunities and online guest lectures.
-You'll also have an opportunity to take part in a work placement to build your professional network - a helping hand when kick-starting your career.
+London is the global centre for advertising and PR, and we use this to host virtual networking opportunities and online guest lectures with some of the industry's top performers.
+You'll also have an opportunity to take part in a work placement to build your professional network.

 This module provides a historical and critical introduction to the development of brands and their complex relationship with media and power in contemporary society.
 You will explore specific practices, processes and industries alongside key theories and debates about promotional practices within a broader social, cultural, ethical and political context.
 You will examine how brands both shape culture, and are shaped by it through field visits, case studies and guest speakers.